Jgusbc/Jgusbc/README.md

 ## Hi there 👋
+🎓 I'm a Robotics and Digital Systems Engineer
+🔭 I'm eager to collaborate on research projects in the field of robotics 🌱 I'm passionate about robotics, python, ROS, computer vision and AI 📫 You can reach me out at: jgusbc@hotmail.com or at my [Linkedin](https://www.linkedin.com/in/jgusbc/)
 <!--
 **Jgusbc/Jgusbc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.